 On 2 May 2011, US forces raided a compound in Abbottabad, Pakistan, resulting in the death of Bin Ladin.
 His death, in addition to significant losses to al-Qa‘ida’s command structure based in the tribal areas of Pakistan since early 2008, has left the group at its weakest since the fall of the Afghan Taliban in late 2001.
 In the aftermath of Bin Ladin’s death, al-Qa‘ida leaders moved quickly to name al-Zawahiri as his successor.
 Since this announcement, regional affiliates have publicly sworn allegiance and pledged support to him.
 Al-Qa‘ida remains a cohesive organization and al-Qa‘ida core’s leadership continues to be important to the global movement.

-In June 2012, Abu Yahya al-Libi, widely reported to be al-Qa‘ida’s “general manager,” was killed in Pakistan.
-Despite this and other leadership losses, al-Qa‘ida remains committed to conducting attacks in the United States and against American interests abroad.
+Despite continued leadership losses, al-Qa‘ida remains committed to conducting attacks in the United States and against American interests abroad.
 The group has advanced a number of unsuccessful plots in the past several years, including against the United States and Europe.
 This highlights al-Qa‘ida’s ability to continue some attack preparations while under sustained counterterrorism pressure and suggests it may be plotting additional attacks against the United States at home or overseas.